modelica/ModelicaSpecification/RationaleMCP/0036/README.md

 4. This declaration equation is ignored for the equation count.

 This makes it clear that the variable is an actual state, just integrated differently.
+Note that even if it reuses reinit it avoids the problems with the reinit(x, xs) proposal.

 Step (3) requires that it is a state (guaranteed by (1)), and that it is a continuous variable in a "Clocked Discretized Continuous-Time Partition", as stated at the start.

 # Backwards Compatibility
 Will depend on exact syntax.
-In the proposed alternative it will depend on the measurement keyword; if we use "reinit" it is fully backwards compatible.
+In the proposed alternative it will depend on the measurement keyword; using "reinit" it is fully backwards compatible.

 # Tool Implementation
 Both the preliminary variant with annotation and proposed alternative have been implemented in Dymola.